easipro/openemr/README.md

 # EASIPRO
 This fork of OpenEMR is part of the work from study EASIPRO -- The Electronic Health Record Access to Seamless Integration of PROMIS.
 EASIPRO grant team includes 9 collaborating Clinical and Translational Science Award (CTSA) institutions from across the United States.
 We have expertise in EHR integration, SMART, FHIR, and patient-reported outcomes measurement science.
 In this fork, we create a PRO module allowing OpenEMR to be able to work with patient reported outcomes.
+# PROs
+Patient reported outcomes (PROs) are increasingly recognized as valuable and essential information for achieving health system goals.
+Information from the patient's perspective is essential to supporting a patient-centred approach to care.
+It is also essential to understanding whether health care services and procedures make a difference to patients' health status and quality of life.
+Learn More >> http://www.healthmeasures.net
 # Installation
 ### Step 1.
 Download
 git clone git@github.com:StrongTSQ/openemr.git